Keyboard shortcuts

 }

-• Resource Efficiency: Asynchronous tasks use fewer threads than traditional threads, making them more resource-efficient and suitable for tasks that may block or wait for external events.
+• Resource Efficiency: Asynchronous tasks use fewer threads than traditional threads, making them more resource-efficient for high-concurrency I/O workloads.

 • Scalability: Task parallelism with asynchronous programming scales well as the complexity of tasks and the number of available processing units increase.